Dtthatcher/Dtthatcher/README.md

   I am a self taught programmer.
 My stack includes Kotlin for serverside development, Javascript (React) for my frontend UI, and MySQL for data persistance.

-  Currently I am training in Kotlin Android development, as well as Jetpack Compose to create multiplatform apps that utilize a common codebase.
+  Currently I am training in Kotlin Android development, as well as Jetpack Compose to create multiplatform apps that utilize a common codebase, and the AWS Cloud Architect track through ACloudGuru.com

   In August of this 2021 I finished a Work Experience Program with Guidewire.